hamidriasat/Data-Science/Community Interaction Study/README.md

 3_communities.py	==>	code for creating communities/interection point

 4_tfidf_similarity.py	==>	code for creating bipartite graph (to identify which communities are communicating or attacking to other communities.
-Through bipartite graph we created who-postsswhere network.)
+Through bipartite graph we created who-post where network.)

 5_pagerank.py		==>	code for pagerank (To check wheather attackers or defenfders have more communication within same group)